Rahul-Sagore/python_scripts/README.md

 ####Task completed :
   - Fetched product list successfully
   - Fetched product price successfully
-  - Integrated of product list and price list into dictionary
+  - Integrated product list and price list into dictionary

 ####Need to be done :
   - Taking user input as a search term